 A Colombian citizen, Clara Cecilia López Moreno studied languages, with a specialization in English and Spanish, at the National Pedagogical University of Bogotá.
 She had studied to work as a business secretary.
 She received a scholarship from the Youth for Understanding Program to participate in a one-year exchange program in the city of Los Angeles, where she finished high school.
 She has worked at the IACHR since 2007 on the Registry Group.
 Previously she worked for three years as an administrative assistant at the Pan American Health Organization (PAHO).
 She also worked for 10 years as a language teacher at Cafam High School in Bogotá.
 She has also worked as an executive secretary at the Ministry of National Education in Bogotá and the National Pedagogical University.

-Karin Mansel is a licensed attorney of the Lima Bar Association with a comprehensive knowledge of international human rights law.
-At the IACHR Ms. Mansel works with Colombia, Venezuela and Ecuador.
-She graduated from the Catholic University of Peru Law School and she has earned an LL.M. degree in Public International Law from Leiden University.
-Immediately prior to assuming her current position in July 2006 she was based in Peru working for the Ministry of the Presidency in development issues.
-In 2004 Ms. Mansel earned the Rómulo Gallegos Fellowship of the Inter-American Commission on Human Rights.
-She has also worked as Assistant Legal Officer at the Victims Participation and Reparation Unit of the International Criminal Court and at the Institute of International Studies of her hometown university.
-She was also an intern at the Executive Secretariat of the Andean Community and legal assistant at Peña, Lozano, Faura & Associates, in Peru.
+Karin Mansel is a licensed attorney of the Lima Bar Association in Peru with a comprehensive knowledge of public international law.
+Ms. Mansel graduated from the Catholic University of Peru Law School and she has earned an LL.M. degree in Public International Law form the University of Leiden.
+Immediately prior to assuming her current position of Human Rights Specialist assigned she was based in Peru working for the Ministry of the Presidency in poverty issues.
+In 2004 Ms. Mansel earned the Romulo Gallegos Fellowship of the IACHR.
+She has also worked and interned at the Victims Participation and Reparation Unit of the International Criminal Court, law firms and at the Executive Secretariat of the Andean Community.
+Ms. Mansel has worked on matters related to the Colombian armed conflict, transitional justice, humanitarian international law, gross human rights violations, and due process, among others.
+She is currently part of the Geographic Monitoring area and monitors the general human rights situation of 11 countries in the region.

 Ana Cecilia Márquez-Rey